sperciva/sperciva.github.io/README.md

 ### About me

-I am a TEAM-UP postdoc at Michigan State University in the department of Biochemistry and Molecular Biology.
-My research involves using topological data analysis to study protein folding as part of a collaboration with PIs Dan Chitwood, Arjun Krishnan, and Liz Munch.
+I am a fixed-term Assistant Professor at Michigan State University in the department of Computational Mathematics, Science, and Engineering.
+My research involves using computational topology to explore biological questions as part of a collaboration with PIs Arjun Krishnan and Liz Munch.

+In August 2024, I will be joining the Department of Mathematics and Statistics at the University of New Mexico as a Tenure-Track Assistant Professor.

 **Research Interests**
 * Computational topology